qschweitzer/Powershell-HTML5-Reporting/README.md

 I will continue to add some features from Materialize.

 ## How to stop that?
 Simply use the **Red stop** button on the bottom right corner.
-Each page build with New-PWFPage contain this button.
+Each page built with New-PWFPage contains this button.
 You also can stop it by using this kind of Url, with your custom port: http://localhost:8000/theend